connellsharp/Controlless/README.md

 }
 ```

-Or maybe you just hook up a generic handler that forwards everything to MediatR.
+Or maybe you just register a generic one that forwards everything to MediatR.

 ```c#
 public class MediatorRequestHandler<TRequest> : IRequestHandler<TRequest>